 The Trust has implemented a liquidity risk management program ("Liquidity Program") and related procedures to manage the liquidity risk of the Funds in accordance with Rule 22e-4 of the 1940 Act ("Liquidity Rule"), and the Board has approved the administrator of the Liquidity Program ("Liquidity Program Administrator").
 Under the Liquidity Program, the Liquidity Program Administrator assesses, manages, and periodically reviews each Fund's liquidity risk.
 The Liquidity Rule defines "liquidity risk" as the risk that a Fund could not meet requests to redeem shares issued by the Fund without significant dilution of the remaining investors' interests in the Fund.
-The liquidity Program.
+The liquidity of a Fund's portfolio investments is determined based on relevant market, trading and investment-specific considerations under the Liquidity Program.
 The adoption of the Liquidity Program is not a guarantee that a Fund will have sufficient liquidity to satisfy its redemption requests in all market conditions or that redemptions can be effected without diluting remaining investors in the Fund.
 The effect that the Liquidity Rule will have on the Funds, and on the open-end fund industry in general, is not yet fully known, but the Liquidity Rule may impact a Fund's performance and its ability to achieve its investment objective.